NVIDIA/cloud-native-docs/gpu-operator/openshift/mirror-gpu-ocp-disconnected.rst

   * `Sonatype Nexus Repository <https://www.sonatype.com/products/repository-oss?topnav=true>`_
   * `Harbor <https://goharbor.io/>`_

-  A private registry can be created using ``podman`` and guidance on this can be found `here <https://www.redhat.com/sysadmin/simple-container-registry>`_ and in the section :ref:`Creating a private registry`.
+  Create a private registry using ``podman`` and guidance on this can be found `here <https://www.redhat.com/sysadmin/simple-container-registry>`_ and in the section :ref:`Creating a private registry`.

   If you have an entitlement to Red Hat Quay, see the documentation on deploying Red Hat Quay for `proof-of-concept purposes <https://access.redhat.com/documentation/en-us/red_hat_quay/3.5/html/deploy_red_hat_quay_for_proof-of-concept_non-production_purposes/>`_ or by using the `Quay Operator <https://access.redhat.com/documentation/en-us/red_hat_quay/3.5/html/deploy_red_hat_quay_on_openshift_with_the_quay_operator/>`_.
 If you need additional assistance selecting and installing a registry, contact your sales representative or Red Hat support.
-For more information on the mirror registry see `about the mirror registry <https://docs.openshift.com/container-platform/latest/installing/installing-mirroring-installation-images.html#installation-about-mirror-registry_installing-mirroring-installation-images>`_.
+For more information, see `about the mirror registry <https://docs.openshift.com/container-platform/latest/installing/installing-mirroring-installation-images.html#installation-about-mirror-registry_installing-mirroring-installation-images>`_.

    .. note::